 Permanent, Full Time

 With us, you can achieve more – for yourself as well as the vulnerable adults you work to support.
-We’re always looking for new ways to deliver even better services, Occupational Therapists play an integral role in our preventative approach to Social Care.
-We encourage our multi-disciplinary teams to share their ideas and experience.
+We encourage our teams to share their ideas and experience.
 We work together to get things done.
-Bring your positive, proactive attitude, and we’ll empower you to make the most of your experience as an Occupational Therapist within Essex County Council (ECC) Adult Social Care services.
+Bring your positive, proactive attitude, and we’ll empower you to make the most of your experience as a Residential Assistant within Essex County Council (ECC) Adult Social Care services.

 What we offer in return